 The Secretary of Veterans and Defense Affairs serves an important two-fold purpose.
-First, it distinguishes and elevates issues and opportunities for our veterans (and for those active military persons soon entering veteran status) in the Commonwealth of Virginia, a major priority of Governor McAuliffe’s.
-Of primary importance are the employment, health care and education needs of our veterans.
-With the Nation’s largest population of working-age and veterans under the age of 25, the Secretariat maintains a particular focus on the employment of our newest generation of veterans, who have the new and current skills needed here in the Commonwealth.
+First, it distinguishes and elevates issues and opportunities for veterans and transitioning service members in the Commonwealth of Virginia.
+Of primary importance are the employment, health care, and education needs of our veterans.
+With the Nation’s fastest growing veteran population and the greatest number of veterans in the workforce per capita, the Secretariat maintains a particular focus on employment of our newest generation of veterans who have the new and current skills needed here in the Commonwealth.

 The Secretariat also leads the Governor’s initiatives focused on relationship building with and support of our military and defense installations and the communities surrounding them.
-Through the Governor’s Virginia Military Advisory Council (VMAC, and active Secretariat community involvement, the Commonwealth will continue to be an engaged host in support of the military and defense missions in the state.
+Through the Governor’s Virginia Military Advisory Council (VMAC) and active Secretariat community involvement, the Commonwealth continues to be an engaged host in support of the military and defense missions in the state.

 We are honored to serve the Commonwealth and our veterans, and look forward to working with you to continue to make Virginia the most veteran and military friendly state in the Nation.

 At a Glance: Virginia Veterans Statistics Compared to the Nation